videofirst/vft-example-ui-tests/java/vfa/README.md

 import javax.inject.Inject;

-@Feature                                             // 1) This marks a class as a VFA feature public class SearchFilms {
+@Feature                                                                // 1) @Feature marks class as a VFA feature public class SearchFilms {

     @Inject
     private WebActions web;

-    @Scenario                                        // 2) This marks a method as a VFA scenario public void search_for_film_The_Green_Mile() {
+    @Scenario                                                           // 2) @Scenario marks method as a VFA scenario public void search_for_film_The_Green_Mile() {
-        given("a user is at the homepage");          // 3) Static method creates a VFA step web.open("https://www.imdb.com");            // 4) This methods runs Lower-level VFA action
+        given("a user is at the homepage");                             // 3) Static method creates high-level VFA step web.open("https://www.imdb.com");                               // 4) This method runs a low-level VFA action

         when("the user types the \"The Green Mile\" into search box");
         web.type("id=suggestion-search", "The Green Mile");